Alia Wesala, LMSW

 My name is Alia.
 I am a proud social worker and astrologer, and enjoy the challenge of integrating these two identities.
 I have been a student of astrology since approximately 2002 and have been practicing astrology professionally since 2013, specializing in psychological and humanistic approaches to natal astrology and synastry (chart comparison).

-I am involved in the astrological community in a way that engages my social work background: through organizational leadership.
 I am a former president and membership director of the Association for Young Astrologers, an astrology organization dedicated to promoting the continuity of astrological tradition and practice across the generations.
-I am a current board member and communications director for the International Society for Astrological Research (ISAR), a global organization focused on connecting astrologers and sharing astrological knowledge across languages and cultures.
+I also served as communications director for the International Society for Astrological Research (ISAR), a global organization focused on connecting astrologers and sharing astrological knowledge across languages and cultures.

 In addition to moonlighting as a professional astrologer, I work full time as a social worker in higher education offering continuing education and professional training programs.
 Social work values and social justice principles inform my inclusive and person-centered approach to astrology.